top of page

 Update 11/12/2025: Edward's wife asked KDFA for correction or retraction on the false and misleading statements made by KDFA.
 The requested evidence of falsity, which she then provided.
 A further response from KDFA is pending.

-Update 11/10/2025: Article and news story seen on Channel 10 Amarillo KDFA -- the story contained false and misleading information.
-He did NOT "avoid many attempts by law enforcement" to serve the arrest warrant.
-He was never contacted or approached by law enforcement prior to his voluntary surrender to the Ocean County Sheriff’s Office on July 24, 2025, and there is no record of such.
-He did NOT refuse to serve his prison sentence, he voluntarily surrendered when the appellate mandate was issued, fully complying with Texas law.
-He did not "get caught"...he was always at home in New Jersey, where the trial court judge allowed him to be on bond.
-We requested a correction of the reporter's inaccuracies (see Defamation Exhibits link)
+Update 11/10/2025: Defamatory article and news story published by News10 Amarillo KDFA -- the story contained false and misleading information.
+1. He did NOT "avoid many attempts by law enforcement" to serve the arrest warrant.
+He was never contacted or approached by law enforcement prior to his voluntary surrender to the Ocean County Sheriff’s Office on July 24, 2025, and there is no record of to support that falsehood.

 Post-Conviction Timeline of Events